deweysasser/locksmith/README.md

 This is a shell example of using locksmith to manage keys in bulk on 2 servers.
 It's as easy to do this on 20 servers as 2

-First we give it some servers and fetch their keys
+## Give it some servers and fetch their keys

     $ locksmith servers add root@server1
     $ locksmith servers add root@server2